In the trading world.

 Do I place my entries from the weekly timeframe?

-Generally, the monthly and weekly timeframes are mainly for analysis, and by that I mean you should scale down to the lower times frames like the 4-hour timeframe or 1-hour timeframe to place your entries and
+Generally, the monthly and weekly timeframes are mainly for analysis, and by that I mean you should scale down to the lower time frames like the 4-hour timeframe or 1-hour timeframe to place your entries and stop losses, to increase your risk to reward.

 Do support and resistance usually work?